gt1222/Challenge1/README.md

 One of the easier edits was adding alt attributes to all the images.
 This is important in case an image is not abled to be viewed by the user.

-I enjoyed the project because I was able to learn the difference between a section and an aside.

-## Installation

-In order to install my project you need:
+I enjoyed the project because I was able to learn many different things and expand my knowledge of HTML and CSS.
+I was able to play around with grouping selectors and how I wanted my selectors to be grouped.
+Being able to test it out and see which grouping worked and which didn't allowed me to learn the reasons why and how I could improve the codes.

 ## Usage